EU Leaders Can’t Figure Out If Trump's America Is A Friend Or A Foe

 “We are already focused on how the UK plans to exit the Union,” said one diplomatic official.
 “That’s taking an extraordinary amount of time and effort but unfortunately we are also being forced to spend time on the questions about what it means for the EU with America as a hostile political opponent.”

-One move already underway by the EU parliament is consideration of a measure condemning the US choice for EU Ambassador, Ted Malloch, who publically supported Brexit and told the BBC in an interview shortly after his nomination.
-“I had in a previous career a diplomatic post where I helped bring down the Soviet Union.
-So maybe there’s another union that needs a little taming,” he said.
+One move already underway by the EU parliament is consideration of a measure condemning the US choice for EU ambassador, Ted Malloch, who publicly supported Brexit and told the BBC in an interview shortly after his nomination, “I had in a previous career a diplomatic post where I helped bring down the Soviet Union.
+So maybe there’s another union that needs a little taming.”

 Although passage of a bill rejecting Malloch would be only symbolic in nature, it would lack any sort of historical precedent.